raniellyferreira/varnish-libvmod-file/README.rst

 VOID xreader.synth()
 --------------------

-Generate a synthetic client response body from the file contents.
-This method may only be called in ``vcl_synth``.
-Invokes VCL failure if the most recent update check encountered an error, or if invoked in any other VCL subroutine besides ``vcl_synth``.
+Generate a synthetic response body from the file contents.
+This method may only be called in ``vcl_synth`` or ``vcl_backend_error``.
+Invokes VCL failure if the most recent update check encountered an error, or if invoked in any other VCL subroutine besides the two that are permitted.

 Example::

   sub vcl_synth {
+	synth_body.synth();
+  }

+  sub vcl_backend_error {
 	synth_body.synth();
   }